koichi-murakami/igeant4/README.md

 Copyright (c) 2017, Koichi Murakami

-A Geant4 kernel for [Jupyter](http://jupyter.org/).
+A Geant4 UI kernel for [Jupyter](http://jupyter.org/).
 Geant4 UI commands can be used in a Jupyter frontend using this kernel.

 * [Releases](https://github.com/koichi-murakami/igeant4/releases)
 * [Install Instructions](https://github.com/koichi-murakami/igeant4/wiki/Installation)